smikhalevski/doubter/README.md

 // ⮕ { name: 'Jake', birthday: new Date(-660700800000) }
 ```

-Coercion rules differ from JavaScript so the behavior is more predictable and evident.
+Coercion rules differ from JavaScript so the behavior is more predictable and human-like.

 ## Coerce to string